bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Common Disruptions to Sleep-Wake Cycles

-Despite the body’s natural inclination to follow a regular sleep-wake pattern, modern life presents numerous challenges that can throw these cycles off balance.
+Despite your body’s natural tendency to follow a regular sleep-wake pattern, modern life can throw it off balance in several ways.

 The Impact of Disrupted Sleep-Wake Cycles

-Chronic disruption of sleep-wake cycles can have far-reaching consequences for physical and mental health.
+Chronic disruptions to your sleep-wake cycles can have significant effects on both physical and mental health.

 Physical Health Risks